 A eulogy is often seen as one of, if not the most important part of the service and they can be intimidating to write.
 When writing a eulogy you should always be honest and authentic about the person.
 You can approach the eulogy in a purely chronological way, that is a recounting of the life of the person from birth to death, however many people prefer to deliver a characterisation of the person, or an overall picture using anecdotes or stories about fond moments.

-Eulogies are different for everyone, but here are some points to keep in mind when writing one:
+Eulogies are different for everyone, but here are some points to keep in mind when writing one for a loved one:

 - What did you love and admire about the person?

-- What did they do that made you smile – did they have a good sense of humour?
+- Funny anecdotes that make you smile – did they have a good sense of humour?

 - Think of their family, work colleagues and friends.
-What did they like or dislike?
+Who were they close to?